MichalPokojny/MyProject3-TheBattleShipGame/README.md

 **Error handling testing**

-- If users type in a number that is not between 0 - 4, then a message of incorrect input is shown.
+- If users enter a number that is not between 0 - 4 a feedback message displays informing them that they inputted incorrect values and instructs them to re-select a location.

 <p align="center">
   <img src="docs/incorrect-number.png">
 </p>

-- If the user does not type in any number, then a message of incorrect input is shown.
+- If users do not enter any value a feedback message displays informing them that they inputted incorrect values and instructing them to re-select a location.

 <p align="center">
   <img src="docs/incorrect-input-none.png">
 </p>

-- If the user type in the same row and column number, then a message of the same input location number has been prompted.
+- If the user inputs the same row and column number more than once, a feedback message displays informing them that they previously the selected values and instructs them to re-select a location.
-- The game asks users to type in different numbers.

 <p align="center">
   <img src="docs/same-location.png">